chriskirknielsen/svgfm/README.md

 ## Missing features

--   Preview each node's result to see how they affect the overall result ([requested by Scott Kellum](https://mastodon.social/@scott@typetura.social/111761480271767653)).
 -   Save latest graph configuration so it can be restored upon repeat visits.
 -   Create a shareable link of the current configuration.
 -   Create a list of recipes that can be loaded into the filter maker.